 Internews continues to build and strengthen independent media in several areas including:

 The Radio Community, an expanding network of local radio stations in local languages, reaches an estimated 2.1 million potential listeners.
-These include Mayardit FM in Turalei, Akol Yam in Aweil, Singaita FM in Kapoeta, and Mingkaman FM in Mingkaman and Nile FM in Malakal.
+These include Mayardit FM in Turalei, Akol Yam in Aweil, Singaita FM in Kapoeta, and Mingkaman FM in Mingkaman.
 Stations in Leer and Nasir are currently off air due to conflict.

 Internews supports Eye Media, a 100% South Sudanese NGO, to operate Eye Radio, a Juba-based news station.
-Eye Radio’s national network expansion will soon see the station broadcasting across all 10 regional capitals of South Sudan, creating the country’s first independent 100% South Sudanese national radio network.
+Eye Radio’s national network expansion will soon see the station broadcasting across 10 state capitals of South Sudan, creating the country’s first independent 100% South Sudanese national radio network.

 Media Law & Advocacy

 Internews has used its global humanitarian experience and knowledge of the South Sudan context to provide lifesaving information to communities in need.
 Interventions range from emergency “Radio-in-a-Box” kits, to hyper-local projects such as “Boda Boda Talk Talk,” an audio information program which is played for community audiences via a system of mobile speakers.
 These projects currently operate in UN Protection of Civilian sites in Juba, Bor, Malakal and Bentiu, providing vital information in areas where more conventional media may not be able to reach.
 In 2016, Internews launched a community radio station for more than 100,000 Sudanese refugees in need of information in Yida and Ajoung Thok in northern Unity State.
 Internews also provides advisory services on Communicating with Communities (CwC), supporting training and advocacy that highlights the critical importance of communication with communities in promoting accountability within the humanitarian sector.

-Internews works with local partner Forcier Consulting to conduct media research for the entire sector, including a bi- annual National Audience Survey, the development of an audience rating system and market assessments.
+Internews has worked with local partner Forcier Consulting to conduct media research for the entire sector, including National Audience Surveys in 2013 and 2015, the development of an audience rating system and market assessments.

 Internews’ work in South Sudan is funded by USAID through the i-STREAM project (Strengthening Free and Independent Media in South Sudan).
-Internews South Sudan also receives funding from the Common Humanitarian Fund (CHF), the Central Emergency Response Fund (CERF), and from World Vision through UKAid’s Disaster Emergency Preparedness Program (DEPP), and the US State Department’s Bureau of Population, Refugees, and Migration (BPRM).
+Internews South Sudan also receives funding from the Common Humanitarian Fund (CHF), the Central Emergency Response Fund (CERF), World Vision through UKAid’s Disaster Emergency Preparedness Program (DEPP), and the US State Department’s Bureau of Population, Refugees, and Migration (BPRM).